Energy Brands: Products

 Energy Brands' first product was Glacéau Smartwater, vapor-distilled water with added electrolytes, which was released at the company's launch in 1996.
-Glaceau Fruitwater, adding zero-calorie fruit flavors to the core Smartwater, followed in 1998.
+Glacéau Fruitwater, adding zero-calorie fruit flavors to the core Smartwater, followed in 1998.
 In 2000, Vitaminwater was launched, adding vitamins and natural flavors with Smartwater.
 Designed to "fill the gap" between soft drinks and water for people who knew they should be drinking more water but weren't, Vitaminwater was targeted primarily at adults.
 With fewer calories than soda, the company states that the drink both hydrates consumers and provides nutrients they are likely to be missing.

 In 2002, Energy Brands' Glacéau drinks were the top-selling brand of enhanced water.
 Vitaminwater is considered its most successful of the four products.
 On April 2, 2009, Glacéau Vitaminwater introduced a new line for the weight-conscious market called Vitaminwater10 that has 10 calories per eight-ounce serving, and later Vitaminwater Zero, a calorie-free drink, down from the older line that serves 50 kilocalories.
 Both drinks include Truvia as a sweetener.
 Vitaminwater Zero also used Erythritol until March 2023, when two new flavors, coconut lime and raspberry dark chocolate, were announced along with a change to stevia and monk fruit as sweeteners.
 In September 2010, a rebranded version of the 10 calorie drink was introduced to the Canadian market, although Vitaminwater Zero is still exclusively a US product.